bulferJ/degree_finder/README.md

 Scholarwise

 The current main.py is the first bit of code I wrote for this program as an example.
 There is much more which will be released as well as extensive documentation.
-There are no comments in the example code but you will undertand it upon further reading of this file.
+I have just added detailed comments explaining each line of code.

 Here are bits and pieces from several documentation files, as well as an explanation from a resume of mine.
 The following descriptions will be disorganized and uncomplete, but you will get the idea.